MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Assistant.md

 [gtk_assistant_] get_current_page
 ---------------------------------

 Returns the page number of the current page.

-Returns: The index (starting from 0) of the current page in the *assistant*, or -1 if the *assistant* has no pages, or no current page.
+This is the index (starting from 0) of the current page in the assistant, or -1 if the assistant has no pages, or no current page.

 Since: 2.10